FAQ at SNAP!

 Q: How much do classes cost?

 A: It depends how many classes you take per week.
-Currently, one class per week is $16.10 for dance, and $32/30 minutes private voice lesson.
+Currently, one class per week costs $17 for dance, and $32/30 minutes for a private voice lesson.
 Please check the About Us page for a full break-down.

 Q: What is the Academy Track?